RaresMarin/Space/README.md

 - Launch the simulation to see planets orbiting the sun.
 - Click to enable planet name labels.
+- Click on a planet to see facts about that specific planet.

 ## 📚 Educational Value